amdjadouxx/chatbotAI/README.md

 ## AIchatbot

-An experimentation to understand better how chatbot works with neuronal network using NLP (natural langague processing)
+An experimentation to understand better how chatbot works using NLP (Natural Langague Processing) and a neural network